Varsha Seshan's Official Website

 January 18, 2013 by Varsha Seshan Leave a Comment

 My sister and I coined a beautiful parameter for comparison.
 “It’s like peach juice” means something special to us.
 Backpacking in Greece, we did something very smart.
-We realised that […]
+We realised that we were constantly thirsty and often in need of energy.
+So we took to buying large packs of juice, rather than shopping all the time […]

 Filed Under: Travel Tagged With: backpacking, Greece, language